praveen24sriv/Nexus/Readme.md

-# 🎥Nexus - Video Hosting Backend
+# Nexus - Video Hosting Backend

 > A production-grade backend architecture for a video hosting platform similar to YouTube.